 Rental furniture should be replaceable.
 If a custom piece breaks and takes weeks to repair, the landlord loses time and may create conflict.
 If the sofa fabric stains easily, it becomes a deposit dispute.
 If the room is crowded, tenants will feel the unit is smaller than it is.

 Also avoid buying before measuring.
 KL condos vary widely in layout.
 Lift access, door width, odd corners and plug-point positions can affect what fits.
-Measure first, then buy.
-A practical furnishing plan respects the unit’s real constraints.
+Measure first, then buy - a practical furnishing plan respects the unit's real constraints.

 How does furnishing affect rental yield?